shamangary/Keras-MORPH2-age-estimation/README.md

 # Keras-MORPH-age-estimation
-Keras implementation for MORPH dataset
+Keras implementation for MORPH dataset age estimation.

 This project contains Mobilenet and Densenet with regression and DEX framework.